 Working in the Humanitarian Logistics lab at Northwestern University under Professor Karen Smilowitz, I developed a partnership for supporting operations at the American Red Cross in Greater Chicago.
 In my first few months of research, I immersed myself in the organization’s disaster response processes and data, which empowered me to identify improved volunteer engagement as a strategy to increase disaster response rates.
 I initiated an innovative human-centered approach to detect metrics for better response outcomes.
 These metrics involved descriptive analytics for measuring engagement based on sparse and disparate data sources, from which I developed quantitative methods for balancing conflicting objectives of the organization to serve both clients and volunteers.
 I designed models that could predict volunteers’ responses, indices for reliability, and a dynamic scheduling platform to incorporate these algorithms with the volunteer user interface.
 This research culminated in a presentation at the INFORMS 2014 annual meeting as a finalist in the Doing Good with Good Operations Research student paper competition, where my team won second place, competing primarily against Ph.D. students.
 I am most proud of the partnership I cultivated between Northwestern and the Red Cross, continued through the interdisciplinary course “Analytics for Social Good” taught by Professor Smilowitz, which offers opportunities for students to learn tools for implementing creative ideas for social impact.

-Hobbies include (but are not limited to) skiing, walking around cities, running in the woods, sitting in public libraries, live music, reading fiction, not-too-hot yoga, data visualization (maps!), going to the movies alone, playing viola, listening to podcasts, backpacking, and making custom playlists for friends 🙃.
+Hobbies include (but are not limited to) skiing, walking around cities, running in the woods, sitting in public libraries, live music, not-too-hot yoga, data visualization (maps!), listening to podcasts, backpacking, reading fiction, sharing movies, playing viola, & making playlists with friends 🙃.